pyfsi/coconut/coupling_components/solver_wrappers/python/python.md

 The boundary condtions are implemented by four additional equations: at the in- and outlet for both pressure and velocity.
 At the inlet, the pressure, velocity or total pressure can be specified.
 At the outlet, the pressure can be set to a fixed value or a non-reflecting boundary conditions.
-These settings are specified in the the `input_file` in the `working directory`.
+These settings are specified in the `input_file` in the `working directory`.

 For more information about the implementation this solver refer to [[1](#1)].

 #### Solver parameters

-The following parameters, listed in alphabetical order, need to be specified in a file with name `input_file`.
+The following parameters, listed in alphabetical order, need to be specified in a file with name *`input_file`*.
 This file should be located in the `working_directory`.
 Care should be taken that the values of `d`, `e`, `h`, `l` and `rhof` match the corresponding values of the structural solver.